 In case of issues, potential risks, violations against policies and/or regulations are identified by the first line of defence, it is their role and responsibility to report this at least to one of the "Independent Control Function" in the second lines of defence.
-Depending on the subject matter, even it involves a topic that is not directly within their own business activities, Business Risk Officers (BRO, previously called Second Line Correspondents) play a key role in this regard.
+Depending on the subject matter, even if it involves a topic that is not directly within their own business activities, Business Risk Officers (BRO) play a key role in this regard.

-The conclusions from Risk and Control Assessments (RCAs), Entity Level Control Assessments (ELCAs) and IT General Control Assessments (ITGCAs) are evaluated and formalized in their respective templates.
+The conclusions from Risk and Control Self Assessments (RCSAs), Entity Level Control Assessments (ELCAs) and IT General Control Assessments (ITGCAs) are evaluated and formalized in their respective templates.